nads205/azure-functions/README.md

 # azure-functions

-The /resourcegroupdemo/resourcegraphdemo/resourcegraph.cs file contains examples of how to run a azure resource graph query using batching.
+[Resourcegraph.cs](ResourceGraphDemo/ResourceGraphDemo/ResourceGraph.cs) contains and example of how to run a **Azure Resource Graph API** query using batching.